tensoralex/fastai-docker/README.md

 ## Prerequisites:
 * Docker installed
+* To run image on GPU:
+  - nvidia drivers should be installed on host
-* For use on GPU - [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) should be installed additionally
+  - [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) should be installed additionally

 ## Usage: